-When is a good deal too good to be true?
 When the quote for your new auto insurance premium is super low, it might be a tell-tale sign.
-Let us help you understand what effects your premium and what coverages you should have to protect yourself, your vehicle and your liability.
+What effects your premium and what coverages you should have to protect yourself, your vehicle and your liability?
 It’s a New Jersey state law that you must have insurance – so let’s look at what effects your rates.

 - Insurance companies rate different cars based on a wide variety of factors.
 From crash ratings, to ticketing statistics, to the cost of repairing highly technical parts and sensors – insurance companies take all of this into consideration.
 If you’re shopping for a new car, ask us to run some rates so you know exactly what the costs will be.